hmerrett/retro-scripts/README.md

 ## Useful scripts for retro computing.

-### floppy-image-archive.sh - a quick and easy way to archive a local folder to floppy images readable by a DOS pc and PKWARE-2.04G
+### floppy-image-archive.sh - a quick and easy way to archive a local folder to floppy images readable by a DOS pc and arj

 Usage: `./floppy-image-archive.sh <source directory> <destination directory>`